CEOs to Congress: A lot more small businesses will fail without new aid

-The effort spearheaded by former Starbucks chairman and CEO Howard Schultz calls for federally guaranteed loans to last into 2021; flexibility in how that money is put to use; at least partial loan forgiveness for the hardest-hit companies; and heightened attention on businesses owned by people of color, who historically have less access to business funding.
+The effort spearheaded by former Starbucks chairman and CEO Howard Schultz calls for federally guaranteed loans to last into 2021; flexibility in how that money is put to use; and at least partial loan forgiveness for the hardest-hit companies.
+It also said “funds must flow to all small business in need, particularly those run by people of color,” who have historically had less access to capital.

 More than 4 million businesses have received emergency loans from the Small Business Administration after Congress approved $700 billion to support them in May.
-The letter says the nation’s 30 million small businesses need a more robust and sustained intervention from the federal government.
+The letter said the nation’s 30 million small businesses need a more robust and sustained intervention from the federal government.

 “We cannot stress enough the urgent need to act,” the letter states.
 “Every day that passes without a comprehensive recovery program makes recovery more difficult.”